-Brennan H. Meier’s practice focuses on complex commercial litigation, data privacy and white-collar criminal defense.
+Brennan H. Meier’s practice focuses on complex commercial litigation, corporate crisis management, and data privacy.

 Practice & Background